inversify/InversifyJS/README.md

 #### Step 2: Declare dependencies using the `@injectable` & `@inject` decorators
 Let's continue by declaring some classes (concretions).
 The classes are implementations of the interfaces that we just declared.
 All the classes must be annotated with the `@injectable` decorator.

 When a class has a  dependency on an interface we also need to use the `@inject` decorator to define an identifier for the interface that will be available at runtime.
-In this case we will use the string literals `"Katana"` and `"Shuriken"` as runtime identifiers.
+In this case we will use the Symbols `Symbol("Weapon")` and `Symbol("ThrowableWeapon")` as runtime identifiers.

 > **Note**: InversifyJS also support the usage of Classes and Symbols (continue reading to learn more about this).